JSHowland2025/uv5r_programmer_python/README.md

 ## Use at your own risk

 This is a simple utility for hobby and practical ham use.
 Double-check your frequency, offset, and tone settings before writing to the radio.

-If your script filename is actually `quick_repeater_tones.py` instead of `quick_repeater_tines.py`, replace those two command lines with the correct filename.